 Do the indicators in the regional and country specific monitoring and review (ME) frameworks sufficiently measure the intended UNDAF goals, outcomes and key impact?
-How can the UNDAF ME framework beimproved?
+How can the UNDAF ME framework be improved?

-- The UNDAF M&E Framework as originally developed was very uneven and did not lend itself to the robust monitoring of the UN's work in support of national priorities in the Pacific.
-This reflects in part an explicit directive from the UNCT to the M&E TWG that results matrices (and indicators) could not be revised without the involvement of relevant national partners. - 2.
+- 68. The UNDAF M&E Framework as originally developed was very uneven and did not lend itself to the robust monitoring of the UN's work in support of national priorities in the Pacific.
+This reflects in part an explicit directive from the UNCT to the METWG that results matrices (and indicators) could not be revised without the involvement of relevant national partners. - 69.
 However, following the 2010 UNCT Alignment meeting, the UNCT endorsed the revision of UNDAF indicators.
 The revisions have attempted to streamline the number of indicators being tracked by removing duplicates and omitting those indicators that lack data, baselines or targets.
 Where possible, UNDAF indicators are being replaced by relevant NDP indicators which have data.
-This continues to be work in progress but has been mentioned as a usefulmeans of strengthening the link to national plans.
-However, the absence of CP Output indicators in the regional (multi-country) framework makes it very difficult to capture the specific impact of UN programmes in non-LDC countries. - 3.
+This continues to be work in progress but has been mentioned as a useful means of strengthening the link to national plans.
+However, the absence of CP Output indicators in the regional (multi-country) framework makes it very difficult to capture the specific impact of UN programmes in non-LDC countries. - 70.
 The relationship between indicators and results is also not consistent and in many cases, it appears that the indicator has been developed to measure what is happening rather than the actual result.
 Indicators for measuring progress and achievements must be SMART-Simple, Measurable, Achievable, Realistic and Time-bound-if they are to be meaningful.
-Statements that include 'improved', 'increased' and 'enhanced' need to be supported by specific targets and timelines if they are to be useful. - 4.
+Statements that include 'improved', 'increased' and 'enhanced' need to be supported by specific targets and timelines if they are to be useful. - 71.
 Furthermore, far too many indicators at the output level capture changes that are beyond the sole control of the UN system, individually or collectively (which is the accountability criteria for UNDAF outputs).
-In the LDC results matrices, too many indicators are only tangentially related to the expected output and also confuse completion of activities with results. - 5.
-It should be noted that the M&E TWG and the M&E Manager in particular have worked diligently to address some of the weaknesses in the indicator framework.
+In the LDC results matrices, too many indicators are only tangentially related to the expected output and also confuse completion of activities with results. - 72.
+It should be noted that the M&ETWG and the M&E Manager in particular have worked diligently to address some of the weaknesses in the indicator framework.
 Evidence can be seen in the vast improvement(s) in the levels of reporting between 2008-where many baselines and targets remained undefined-to 2009 where there are far fewer gaps.
-It is also noted that there has been some attempt to refine the indicator framework to make it more realistic and man age able and to link to national indicators.
+It is also noted that there has been some attempt to refine the indicator framework to make it more realistic and manageable and to link to national indicators.
 However, addressing the gap between agency results and UNDAF results needs to be undertaken in order to ensure addressing the contribution of the UN to the achievement of national level results in all outcome areas.

-• During the ongoing revision of the M&E framework further consideration should be given to streamlining the UNDAF review to focus much more explicitly on where the UN system as a whole is adding value.
+- During the ongoing revision of the M&E framework further consideration should be given to streamlining the UNDAF review to focus much more explicitly on where the UN system as a whole is adding value. - This would involve replacing impact indicators with relevant national indicators (and is where the current alignment exercise is most useful).
+Rather than trying to quantify the UN's contribution to the achievement of national results, the primary focus should be on how the UN has supported and strengthened national capacities to monitor results (including the MDGs).